-2 Pet.
-2:1 says, “But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves."
+2 Peter 2:1, "But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves."

-Moses was addressing the rebellious Israelites who were turning away from God, "Is not He your Father who has bought you?”
-Peter says in 2 Pet.
-2:1 that "there arose among the people" probably referring to the Old Testament times and then says "just as there will also be false teachers among you."
+Moses was addressing the rebellious Israelites who were turning away from God, "Is not He your Father who has bought you?"
+He says in 2 Pet.
+2:1 that "there arose among the people."
+Again, this is past tense.
+So, he is expounding from the Old Testament when he then switches to future tense and says "just as there will also be false teachers among you."
+This is important.
 Peter switches from past tense to future tense referring to false teachers of past times, and false teachers to come.
 It makes sense to see that Peter is referring to the Jew's being freed from their bondage in Egypt.
-But Peter it is not talking about being born again, being redeemed, or having their sins paid for.
-He's talking about the false teachers of old and the new who were delivered from the bondage of Egypt, who should have listened to God' prophet (Moses) but rebelled against the work of God provided for them.
+They were bought, but they were not true believers.
+But Peter it is not talking about being born again, being redeemed, or having their sins paid for and cancelled (Col. 2:14).
+He's talking about the false teachers of the past who were delivered from the bondage of Egypt.
+They should have listened to God's prophet, Moses.
+But they did not.
+They rebelled against the work of God provided for them.